Nasonex Nasal Spray

 Frequently Asked Questions

-Can Nasonex be used year-round?
+Can Nasonex be used year-round for perennial rhinitis?

 Dr. Ross Elledge